As seen on TikTok · YouTube · FacebookHearLifeRestored | 📌 Save to Pinterest

 In October 2022, the FDA changed that.
 A new category of over-the-counter hearing aids was created, allowing manufacturers to sell directly to adults with perceived mild to moderate hearing loss — no prescription, no audiologist, no clinic visit required.

 The result has been a wave of genuinely capable devices at $98–$700 price points.
-And in 2026, the best OTC options have narrowed the performance gap with prescription devices significantly — at least for the mild to moderate range they're designed to serve.
+By 2026, the best OTC options have narrowed the performance gap with prescription devices significantly — at least for the mild to moderate range they're designed to serve.

-Important context: OTC hearing aids are legal only for adults with mild to moderate hearing loss.
-They are not appropriate for children, or for severe/profound loss of any age.
-This is not just a marketing restriction — it's an FDA safety requirement.
+Who qualifies for OTC: Adults 18 and older with mild to moderate hearing loss.
+No audiologist required.
+OTC hearing aids are not appropriate for children, or for severe/profound loss of any age — this is an FDA safety requirement, not marketing.

 The sticker price comparison is obvious — OTC wins.
 But the honest comparison looks at what you actually spend over 3 years, including all the costs that don't appear on the product page.